lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * The cast and crew of Battlestar Pacifica, where +combat originated.
 * Cags and David and my dad for input for the original edition of FS3.
 * SeanCee and Boo and the crew of Aftermath for initial beta testing on 3rd edition.
-* Orion, Draco, Andromeda and the crew of The 100 for some cool house rules I stole and general feedback.
+* Orion, Andromeda, Draco and the crew of The 100 for some cool house rules I stole and general feedback.

 # Copyright and License